electronstudio/sdl2gdx/README.md

 }
 ```

 This will use SDL under the hood for all your desktop controllers.
+That's it, done!

+### But but but

 But what if you want to use a feature of SDL that is not supported by the LibGDX Controller API, e.g. rumble?
 Then you have a couple of options: